rasberry/ImageFunctions/Readme.md

 # Issues #
 ## GUI ##
 <pre>
+= canceling the save dialog crashes
-= some function job are not finishing
+  = also rename to "save images" intead of "open images" = some function job are not finishing
-= function deform has two point pickers.. they are not supposed to be synchronized = also one is suppsed to propotional, not pixel based = also probableimg
+= function deform has two point pickers..
+  = one is suppsed to propotional, not pixel based
+  = also probableimg
 = make usage description stand out a little - maybe a border under the text ?
 = consider breaking up MainWindowViewModel .. it's getting a bit big